+Any construction, alteration, or improvement that disturbs a total of 10,000 square feet or more of existing impervious area where the existing land use is commercial, industrial, institutional, governmental, recreational, or multifamily residential.
+Building demolition is included as an activity defined as "redevelopment", but building renovation is not.
 Similarly, removing of roadway materials down to the erodible soil surface is an activity defined as "redevelopment," but simply resurfacing of a roadway surface is not.
 Pavement excavation and patching that is incidental to the primary project purpose, such as replacement of a collapsed storm drain, is not classified as redevelopment.
 In general, the requirements in this manual do not apply to projects or portions of projects when the total existing impervious area disturbed is less than 10,000 square feet.
 However, specific regulatory programs may impose additional requirements.
-Any creation of new impervious area over portions of the site that arecurrently pervious is required to comply fully withthe requirements of this manual, with the exceptionof infill projects.
-Any redevelopment activity that results in improvements with no increase in impervious area shall be considered redevelopment activities under this regulation if capital cost of improvements in greater than 30% of the appraised property value.
+Any redevelopment activity that results in improvements with no increase in impervious area shall be considered redevelopment activities under this regulation if capital cost of improvements is greater than 30% of the appraised property value.